harishpakala/AAS_Registry/README.md

 |http://localhost:9120/api/v1/registry/ &lt;aasId&gt;/submodels                       | :heavy_check_mark: |       :x:          |      :x:           |

+### Dependencies

 ### Configuration
 The configuration variables are specified in the .env file.
 <pre><code>
-LIA_MONGO_HOST=vws_aas_registry_mongo          IP Address of the external Mongo Database LIA_MONGO_PORT=27107                           Port of the external Mongo Database LIA_MONGO_CONTAINER=vws_aas_registry_mongo     In case a new mongo database is required, docker image is provided in the docker-compose.yml file.
+LIA_MONGO_HOST=vws_aas_registry_mongo          IP Address of the external Mongo Database (In case of docker, docker container is specified.)
+LIA_MONGO_PORT=27107                           Port of the external Mongo Database LIA_MONGO_CONTAINER=vws_aas_registry_mongo     In case a new mongo database is required, docker image is provided in the docker-compose.yml file
 LIA_AAS_RESTAPI_HOST_EXTERN=localhost          IP address of the registry interface at which the REST API services are available
 LIA_AAS_RESTAPI_PORT_EXTERN=9021               Port of the registry interface at which the REST API services are available
 LIA_AAS_RESTAPI_PORT_INTERN=80                 Internal port for rest api interface in case multiple docker imgaes providing rest services